[?] Subscribe To This Site

 It's rarely a serious condition, except in infants, young children and the elderly, as dehydration can happen suddenly and be very dangerous.

-Diarrhea causes the loss of both fluids and electrolytes (minerals), which can make you feel disoriented and weak and can effect your blood pressure, heart rate and muscle movement, so it's essential to replace the lost fluids!
+Diarrhea causes the loss of both fluids and electrolytes (minerals), which can make you feel disoriented and weak and can affect your blood pressure, heart rate and muscle movement, so it's essential to replace the lost fluids!

 Many factors can cause a decrease in water absorption in the intestinal tract, or an increase in water secretion, or a combination of both.